‘Teen Mom 2’ Star Kailyn Lowry Releases Statement Regarding Jenelle Evans’ Dog, Is Criticized For Doing So

-Many of the Teen Mom 2 stars have remained quiet regarding the death of Jenelle Evans’ dog, reportedly killed by Jenelle’s husband.
+Many Teen Mom 2 stars have remained quiet regarding the death of Jenelle Evans’ dog, reportedly killed by Jenelle’s husband.
 However, on Sunday night, Kailyn Lowry released a statement about the incident.
 According to Pop Culture, Kail took to Twitter to post the statement.

 “I have refrained from commenting on the disturbing situation involving David Eason and Jenelle Evans while I wrapped my head around the murder of Nugget.”

 Last week, David Eason reportedly killed Jenelle’s French bulldog after it nipped at the couples 2-year-old daughter.
-As previously reported by Inquisitr, he took to social media to post a video of the dog with his daughter in which the dog snaps at the little girl.
+As previously reported by The Inquisitr, he took to social media to post a video of the dog with his daughter in which the dog snaps at the little girl.

 “To say I am disgusted and appalled over David’s actions doesn’t begin to touch on my true feelings.
 I want to make it clear that neither myself or my company, Pothead Haircare, condone violence against animals.
 Being the owner of dogs myself, I am heartbroken and sickened by what happened to Nugget.”